CooperStansbury/hematokytos/notebooks/cell_cycle/README.md

 # Cell Cycle Notebooks

-Analyses focused on estimating cell-cycle state and assessing related quality control metrics such as rRNA content.
+Analyses focused on estimating cell-cycle state and assessing related quality-control metrics such as rRNA content.

 ## Notebooks
 - `capybara_riba.ipynb` – Using Capybara to compare ribosomal gene content